cjbarrie/CTA-ED-AMW/03-topic-models/03-topic-models.md

 library(ggthemes) # to make your plots look nice
 ```

 We'll be using data from Alexis de Tocqueville's "Democracy in America."
-We will download these data as a whole and separated into Parts 1 and 2.
+We will download these data , both Volume 1 and Volume 2, and combine them into one data frame.
 For this, we'll be using the <tt>gutenbergr</tt> package, which allows the user to download text data from over 60,000 out-of-copyright books.
 The ID for each book appears in the url for the book selected after a search on [https://www.gutenberg.org/ebooks/](https://www.gutenberg.org/ebooks/).

 ![](images/gutenberg.gif){width=100%}
-Here, we see that Volume of Tocqueville's "Democracy in America" is stored as "815", while Volume 2 is stored as "816".
+Here, we see that Volume of Tocqueville's "Democracy in America" is stored as "815".
+A separate search reveals that Volume 2 is stored as "816".

 ```r